adaltas/node-nikita/src/core/extract.coffee.md

 ## Options

-*   `source`
-    Archive to decompress.
-*   `target`
+*   `creates`
-    Default to the source parent directory.
+    Ensure the given file is created or an error is send in the callback.
 *   `format`
     One of 'tgz', 'tar', 'xz', 'bz2' or 'zip'.
 *   `preserve_owner`
     Preserve ownership when extracting.
 True by default if runned as root, else false.
 *   `preserve_permissions`
     Preserve permissions when extracting.
 True by default if runned as root, else false.
-*   `creates`
+*   `source`
-    Ensure the given file is created or an error is send in the callback.
+    Archive to decompress.
 *   `strip`
     Remove the specified number of leading path elements.
 Apply only to tar(s) formats.
-*   `unless_exists`
-    Cancel extraction if file exists.
-*   `ssh` (object|ssh2)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-*   `stdout` (stream.Writable)
-    Writable EventEmitter in which the standard output of executed commands will be piped.
-*   `stderr` (stream.Writable)
+*   `target`
-    Writable EventEmitter in which the standard error output of executed command will be piped.
+    Default to the source parent directory.

 ## Callback parameters

 *   `err`
     Error object if any.
 *   `extracted`
-    Number of extracted actions with modifications.
+    Value is "true" if archive was extracted.

 ## Example